-Starting a new business is an exciting time, but also a time where you’ll face new and unexpected challenges, stay awake at night, wonder where all the hours in the day went… hey, we know - we’re entrepreneurs ourselves.
-We meet with a lot of new entrepreneurs who are just starting to get their business off the ground, and find we’re often asked pretty similar questions around best accounting practices.
+Starting a new business is an exciting time, but also a time where you’ll face new and unexpected challenges, stay awake at night, wondering where all the hours in the day went.
+We meet with a lot of new entrepreneurs who are just starting to get their business off the ground and find we’re often asked pretty similar questions about best accounting practices.

-One problem that entrepreneurs face is not thinking about bookkeeping and accounting until they begin making money.
-It’s important to track your finances - both receivables and payables - right from day one.
-It’s also important to plan for the best tax structures for your business.
+One problem that entrepreneurs face is not thinking about bookkeeping and accounting until they start making money.
+However, it is important to get your books done right from the start and to plan for the best tax structures for your business.

 Here are some of the financial questions new entrepreneurs ask us about their bookkeeping and accounting.

-Accrual accounting is when you record the revenue or expense when it occurs, rather than when the cash actually leaves the bank.
-Cash based accounting records the income or expense when the cash is received.
-Cash based accounting is often appealing to new businesses, because it’s simple, it allows you to know exactly how much cash is in the bank, and enables you to defer taxes until you’ve actually received the money.
-However, accrual based accounting allows for better long-term planning and really allows you to understand how your business is performing in a period of time.
+Cash-based accounting is often appealing to new businesses because of its simplicity.
+It allows you to know exactly how much cash is in the bank and enables you to defer taxes until you’ve actually received the money.
+However, accrual-based accounting allows for better long-term planning and really allows you to understand how your business is performing in a period of time.

 I sent my client an invoice but they haven’t paid me yet!
 What should I do?

 Here’s an interesting fact: at Enkel, we find that in about 5% of cases, invoices aren’t paid because people just don’t have the invoice.